Step 3. Review Monitoring Jobs and Load

 - Monitoring Group(s).
-In this configuration, there is only one monitoring group, named Default Monitoring Group (this group may be renamed in the Veeam UI).
+In this example, there is only one monitoring group named Default Monitoring Group (you can rename this group in the Veeam UI).

 - New Jobs and Existing Jobs in each group.
-In this situation, there are no existing jobs, as this is the first vCenter Server to be added.
+In this example, there are no existing jobs, as this is the first vCenter Server to be added.

 - Monitoring Jobs.
 By default, each vSphere cluster equals one job.
-There will also be a job for all datastores in this vCenter Server, and a placeholder for future jobs (to show where new clusters added to this vCenter Server will be placed, as and when discovered).
-In this example, there are 2 existing clusters in this vCenter Server.
+There will also be a job for all datastores in this vCenter Server, and a placeholder for future jobs to show where new clusters added to this vCenter Server will be placed, as and when discovered.
+In this example, there are 2 existing clusters in the vCenter Server.

 - Monitoring load.
 The load is calculated according to the total number of objects (hosts, VMs, datastores and so on) in the target vCenter Server.
-The total monitoring load for the whole monitoring group (existing jobs plus new jobs) is also shown.
+The total monitoring load for the whole monitoring group (existing jobs plus new jobs) will be displayed.

 - Recommended Collectors.
-Based on the monitoring load, the number of recommended Veeam Collector servers will be displayed.
+Based on the monitoring load, the recommended number of Collector servers will be displayed.

-- License status: expiry date, and required and available sockets.
+- License status: expiry date, the number of required and available sockets.

-In the requirements for this example, monitoring load is well within limits for the one available Collector.
-Both clusters are required to be monitored.
-All targets added in future should also be monitored automatically, and all jobs should be placed in the same (default) monitoring group.
+This screenshot shows, that monitoring load is normal within the limits for one available Collector, both clusters added will be monitored.
+All targets added in future will also be monitored automatically, and all jobs will be placed in the same (default) monitoring group.

 No further configuration is required.
-Click Finish to add this vCenter Server target for monitoring by the Veeam Virtualization Extensions.
+Click Finish to add this vCenter Server target for monitoring by the VE Service.